-4.3.9.3.
-Tender opening session
+4.3.9.3 Tender opening session

-The purpose of the tender opening session is to check that the tenders are complete, that the requisite tender guarantee has been provided and that the tenders are generally in order.
+The purpose of the tender opening session is to check that the tenders were submitted on time.
+In indirect management, it is also meant to check that the tenders are complete, the requisite tender guarantee - if applicable - has been provided, and that the tenders are generally in order.